Washington, D.C., in the American Civil War: Defense

 At the beginning of the war, Washington's only defense was one old fort, Fort Washington, 12 mi away to the south, and the Union Army soldiers themselves.
 When Maj.
 Gen. George B. McClellan assumed command of the Department of the Potomac on August 17, 1861, he became responsible for the capital's defense.
 McClellan began by laying out lines for a complete ring of entrenchments and fortifications that would cover 33 mi of land.
 He built enclosed forts on high hills around the city and placed well-protected batteries of field artillery in the gaps between these forts, augmenting the 88 guns already placed on the defensive line facing Virginia and south.
 In between the batteries, interconnected rifle pits were dug, allowing highly-effective co-operative fire.
-That layout, once complete, would make the city one of the most heavily-defended locations in the world and almost unassailable by nearly any number of men.
+That layout, once complete, would make the city one of the most heavily defended locations in the world and almost unassailable by nearly any number of men.

 The capital's defenses, for the most part, deterred the Confederate Army from attacking.
 One notable exception was during the Battle of Fort Stevens on July 11–12, 1864 in which Union soldiers repelled troops under the command of Confederate Lieutenant General Jubal A. Early.
-That battle was the first time since the War of 1812 that a U.S. president came under enemy fire in wartime when Lincoln visited the fort to observe the fighting.
+That battle was the first time since that a U.S. president came under enemy fire in wartime when Lincoln visited the fort to observe the fighting.

 By 1865, the defenses of Washington were most stout and amply covered both land and sea approaches.
 When the war ended, 37 mi of line included at least 68 forts and over 20 mi of rifle pits and were supported by 32 mi of military-only roads and four individual picket stations.
 Also, 93 separate batteries of artillery had been placed on this line, comprising over 1,500 guns, both field and siege varieties, as well as mortars.